 Visit with the dogs native to Ireland!
 Meet all Irish breeds: Irish Setter, Irish Wolfhounds, Irish Water Spaniel, Irish Terrier, Glen of Imaal, Irish Red and White Setter, Kerry Beagle, Kerry Blue Terrier, and the Soft-coated Wheaten Terrier.
 Email us at email@example.com to include your dog in the festivities.

 CULTURAL HEDGE SCHOOL STAGE

-One of the most popular areas at the festival is the Hedge school.
+Presented by the Irish Design Center, one of the most popular areas at the festival is the Hedge school.
 Based on the infamous Penal Laws, hedge schools developed in Ireland in response to the bans placed on educating Irish natives about their history, traditions, and culture.
 As a result, lessons were taught in secret in a barn or in the shadow of a hedge.
 We are proud to offer on-going educational sessions in the areas of history, legends, music, language, dance, sports, and symbols of Ireland.

 TIR na nOg (CHILDREN’S AREA/IRISH ARTS, CRAFTS, & GAMES)

 For our wee folk!
 Take home a hand-made souvenir, enjoy an Irish story, sing-a-long, find a fairie, and even dance an Irish jig!

 A favorite area of the Festival is the Irish Marketplace where unique shopping booths display a panorama of Irish items for sale.
 Take home a specialized clothing article, piece of art, interesting trinket or souvenir.
 Guaranteed Irish, we feature over 50 specialty booths.
 Don’t forget to visit our Festival’s award-winning t-shirt booth!

 Members will be on hand with lots of information and an invitation to join them!